Blue Whale

 What's the difference between blue whales and sperm whales?

-Blue whales grow far larger than sperm whales.
-In addition, sperm whales feed using their teeth, while blue whales feed using a baleen.
+Blue whales grow far more significant than sperm whales.
+In addition, sperm whales feed using teeth, while blue whales feed using a baleen.

 What's the difference between blue whales and humpback whales?